dart-archive/www.dartlang.org/src/site/downloads/mac.markdown

 Dart will be installed under `homebrew`.

-## Downloading Dart manually {#zip}
+## Downloading the Dart SDK manually {#zip}

-You'll need to perform the following steps periodically to update your software.
+Follow these steps to download Dart manually.
+You'll need to download it again whenever you need the latest APIs and bug fixes.

 1. <a
     data-bits="32" data-os="macos" data-tool="sdk"